MoBourhym/JavaFx-DAO-MVC-CRUD-Application/README.md

 # JavaFx-CRUD-Application
-CRUD Applcation using javafx to manage players and teams
+CRUD Applcation using javafx mvc and dao design patterns to manage players and teams